Bakers Creek (Qld)

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages three trips per day across all routes, equating to approximately eight weekly trips per individual stop.
+Only 2.7% of residents work from home (as recorded in the 2021 Census).
+Service frequency averages three trips per day across all routes, equating to about eight weekly trips per stop.

 Frequently Asked Questions - Transport